 Museum and campus

 The original wing of the museum was designed by architect John Volk.
 According to Volk, “a museum should give a feeling of permanence and that is what I have tried to do with this building.”

-The Bombax tree on the South lawn of the MFA was planted by the Museum’s first Director, Rexford Stead.
-It was 2 or 3 ft high and was rooted in a bucket!
-It was planted right after the present building opened in the Spring of 1965 to commemorate the 50 year old building that stood on that spot and served as the temporary administration building for the early days of the MFA.
+The Bombax tree on our South lawn was planted by the Museum’s first Director, Rexford Stead (1923-1983).
+It was close to 3 feet high when was planted right after the museum opened in the Spring of 1965 to commemorate the 50-year-old building that stood on that spot.
+The building at 201 Beach Drive had housed the Art Club (now the Morean Arts Center located at on Central Ave.) and served as the temporary administration building for the early days of the museum.
 Mrs. Margaret Acheson Stuart, founder, and Rexford Stead both had offices there starting in 1962 during the planning and development stage of the MFA.
-It was torn down in the Spring of 1965 after the new building was finished.
+The building was torn down in the Spring of 1965 after the completion of the museum’s construction.

-After decades of incredible growth – in artwork and visitors—the Hazel Hough Wing, designed by Yann Weymouth of HOK, was added to the original building where many weddings, corporate events, and MFA programs are held.
-The Hazel Hough Wing houses the bright and open Mary Alice McClendon Glass Conservatory, the Special Exhibition Galleries including Works on Paper Gallery on the second floor, the interactive Explore More gallery, Museum Store, and the MFA Café.
+After decades of incredible growth—of our Collection and visitors—the Hazel Hough Wing, designed by Yann Weymouth of HOK, was added to the original building where many weddings, events, and MFA programs are now held.
+The Hazel Hough Wing houses the Mary Alice McClendon Glass Conservatory, the Special Exhibition Galleries including one on the second floor, The MFA Store (currently closed), a pop-up shop, and Café Clementine.